Language:

 Career Path Steps in Robotics Engineering (India)

-Step 1: Complete 12th with PCM stream
+Step 1: Complete 12th with PM stream

-• Physics, Chemistry, Mathematics required for eligibility
+• Physics and Mathematics required for eligibility

-Step 2: Prepare and Apply for College
+Step 2: Apply for College

 • JEE Main (national-level exam)